alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 [^distribution2]: Again, these results should be treated with caution due to the small sample size.
 Strongly agree: policy-maker x1, researcher x1, developer x2; Agree: policy-maker x2, researcher x4, developer x4; Undecided: policy-maker x2, developer x1

+!!! question "Question 3"

-> What do you consider to be the primary advantages of the ethical assurance methodology?
+    What do you consider to be the primary advantages of the ethical assurance methodology?

 The feedback from this question can be summarised as follows:

 - The primary advantage is having a capacity to support a structured and end-to-end approach to project governance, facilitated by shared aims and objectives for broader normative goals (e.g. health equity).